griffithlab/civic-docs/docs/using/browsing.rst

      - Description
    * - Variant
      - Name of Variant
+   * - Variant Aliases
+     - A list of additional aliases associated with the Variant
    * - Entrez Gene
      - Entrez name of associated Gene
    * - Diseases